willtownes/willtownes.github.io/index.md

 ---

 #### Bio Sketch
 I am an Assistant Professor in the Department of [Statistics and Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html) at Carnegie Mellon University.
-I work on infectious disease modeling as part of the [Delphi Group](https://delphi.cmu.edu/).
+I work on infectious disease tracking as part of the [Delphi Group](https://delphi.cmu.edu/).
 My research interests also include wearable devices, genomics, and spatial statistics.
-Prior to joining CMU, I was a computer science postdoc with [Barbara Engelhardt](https://beehive.cs.princeton.edu/people/) at Princeton and a biostatistics Ph.D. student advised by [Rafael Irizarry](http://rafalab.dfci.harvard.edu/) at Harvard.
+Prior to joining CMU, I was a computer science postdoc with [Barbara Engelhardt](https://www.stanfordgladstonebeehive.com/) at Princeton and a biostatistics Ph.D. student advised by [Rafael Irizarry](http://rafalab.dfci.harvard.edu/) at Harvard.
 In the more distant past I have also worked as a software tester and conducted tropical ecology fieldwork in Costa Rica and the Philippines.

 <!--[Curriculum Vitae ![CV as pdf](static/pdf-icon.png)]({{ BASE_PATH }}/static/Townes_curriculum_vitae.pdf)